- Introduction

 C Lenders- Private lenders are referred to as C lenders.
 Private lenders can lend out mortgage funds on an individual basis or may be part of a group of private lenders.
 There are also mortgage brokers that specialize in lending out private mortgage loans.

-Private lenders and hard money lenders are one of the same.
-Both of these terms represent non-traditional lenders who offer loans in exchange for equity.
-If the borrower fails to repay the hard money loan, the lender will use their equity as collateral.
-In other words, they will sell the property to get their money back in the event of a default.
+Private lenders and hard money lenders are the same.
+These terms represent non-traditional lenders who offer loans in exchange for equity.
+If the borrower fails to repay the hard money loan, the lender will use the equity as collateral.
+In other words, they will sell the property to get their money back in case of a default.

 What Do Private Lenders Look For?

 Private lenders need proof that you can pay off your loan.
-They also need to make sure that the loan you are taking out is not worth more than ¾ of the home you wish to buy or take a loan out on.
+They also need to ensure that the loan you are taking out is not worth more than ¾ of the home you wish to buy or take a loan out on.

 Banks prefer full-time salaried employees as opposed to contract or self-employed income.
-Credit scores are weighed very heavily and the banks require borrowers to have a credit score of at least 620 out of 900 to be considered.
-They have strict requirements for approving loans but charge lower interest rates and fees than other lenders.
+Credit scores are weighed very heavily, and the banks require borrowers to have a credit score of at least 620 out of 900 to be considered.
+They have strict approval requirements but charge lower interest rates and fees than other lenders.
 Credit unions and trust companies also prefer traditional-based income and require strong credit scores to approve mortgages and other loans.

 Private Mortgage Loans in Sudbury